-The MBET Centre's Diploma in Therapeutic Counselling training programme is an integrative (dialectical) approach which highlights a series of competencies required for effective counselling/psychotherapy practice.
+The MBET Centre's Diploma in Therapeutic Counselling training programme is an integrative approach that highlights a series of competencies required for effective counselling/psychotherapy practice.
 Trainees will have the opportunity to learn how to use a range of acceptance and change strategies appropriately in therapeutic relationships.

-The approach is informed by attachment theory / research and mindfulness studies / research.
+The approach combines elements of technical eclecticism and theoretical integration and is informed by attachment theory/research, mentalization theory and mindfulness studies/research.
 Attention is also paid to current neuroscience findings.